-And believe me, although I live in nearby Fort Lauderdale, my wife grew up in Miami and we’ve still yet to scratch the surface on all there is to do in the Magic City.
+I live in nearby Fort Lauderdale and my wife grew up in Miami.
+We’ve seen and done quite a bit in the Miami area, but we’re still scratching the surface of all there is to do in the Magic City.

-But I must say, we have done quite a bit.
 And that’s why I’ve compiled this handy list of things to do in Miami so you don’t feel so overwhelmed when you visit!
-Bienvenidos a Miami!

 Best Things to Do in Miami